adgear/kfc/doc/kfc.md

 * `-p <partition>, --partition=<partition>`
   Send messages to a specific partition.
 If -1 is provided, a random partition is attributed to each message.

+* `-X <conf>`
+  Relay <configuration> to librdkafka configuration system.
+This option hides a lot of functionnality.
+For more information, the user should read the matching `CONFIGURATION.md` of librdkafka.

 * `-v, --verbose`
   Augment verbosity level.